hawrajuma/StudySpace/Loist of Related Projects.md

-# First, Look Around
-## List all project and their links
+# List all project and their links
 Before starting our open-source project, we searched for similar projects to our idea so we can get a glimpse of how our project will manifest on the internet.
 The websites that we have found are not